starblue/pixelfoo-apps/README.txt

 dualmaze - draws a maze by drawing walls
     parameter is number of actions per 40ms frame

+life - game of life
+    parameter is number of actions per second

+matrix-code - the falling code animation from Matrix
+    parameter is not used yet

+lorenz - a Lorenz attractor
+    parameter is number of actions per 40ms frame

 Compile with "cargo build --release".

 The binary executables are in the "target/release" subdirectory.